 To see when and where hatchery raised fish will be released and when it’s legal to fish for them, follow these links to stocking programs in the Mid-Atlantic region:

 Picking the right season really just comes down to preference.
 Maybe you prefer ice fishing in winter — or maybe not because you don’t want to freeze your butt off.
 Fall is a good choice for those who want the advantage of cool waters, but not too cold.
 A major perk of spring fishing is that most stocked waters are put-and-take during this season.
 Most anglers will agree that the most productive seasons to catch wild rainbow trout are fall and winter because they are a cold-water species (full disclosure: summer is not ideal for rainbow trout).
 It will help you to remember the temperature range of rainbow trout.
 Hatchery rainbow trout can tolerate warmer temperatures than wild brook or brown trout, but they thrive best between 50 to 60 degrees Fahrenheit.
 Trout experience stress at a water temperature around 68 degrees.
-Read How to Catch Trout Through the Seasons for more seasonal tips on how to fish for rainbow trout.

 If you plan on fishing for trout in a lake, another important thing to consider is seasonal lake turnover.
 This process determines the best time and place to go fishing depending on water temperature.
 Still-water environments undergo a bi-annual (fall and spring turnover) “recycling” and during these periods, surface and bottom water are exchanged.
 The gist is that as waters change, less of the lake becomes habitable for trout.
 So the right time to fish will be after the turnover process is complete and oxygen-temperature levels become uniform again.
 Here’s how water turns over by the season, and how to fish the different situations: